Sifton Bog

 The depression that houses the bog was created like many local geologic features, by the effects of glaciation.
 A depression in the Ingersoll Glacial Moraine was left by retreating glaciers.
 The result was a pocket with no drainage which developed into the Sifton Bog.
 The 0.2 hectare pond at the centre of the bog, Redmond's Pond, is the remnant of what would have originally been a larger 23 hectare water body, which has gradually filled with peat over the last 10000 years.
 The peat layer at the centre of the bog has been measured at 18 m (60 ft).

 Redmond's Pond is named after the Redmond family, who owned part of the land on which the bog is situated, between 1854 and 1900.
 The pond is less than 1.5 m (5 ft) deep, and has a pH of around 5.
 On the margins are surface growths of the carnivorous bladderwort Utricularia vulgaris and water lily Nuphar advena, with sparse growths of duckweed (Lemna minor) and water flax-seed (Spirodela polyrhiza).

 The bog was previously used as a commercial source of sphagnum moss, an alternative to cotton gauze.
 It was mined during the First World War to support the war effort and the needs of local hospitals.
-The Alder Buckthorn, a plant native to the bog, was harvested and used during the Second World War to produce gunpowder.
+The Alder Buckthorn, a plant not native to the bog, was harvested and used during the Second World War to produce gunpowder.